wepay/wepay-android/README.md

 }

 @Override
+public void onEMVApplicationSelectionRequested(ApplicationSelectionCallback callback, ArrayList<String> applications) {
+    // Ask the payer to select an application from the list,
+    // then execute the callback with the index of the selected application callback.useApplicationAtIndex(0);
+}

+@Override
 public void onPayerEmailRequested(CardReaderEmailCallback callback) {
     // provide the email address of the payer callback.insertPayerEmail("android-example@wepay.com");
 }

 @Override
+public void onSuccess(PaymentInfo paymentInfo) {
+    // use the payment info (for display/recordkeeping)
+    // wait for card tokenization response
+}

+@Override
-public void onCardReaderSelection(final CardReaderSelectionCallback callback, ArrayList<String> cardReaderNames) {
+public void onError(Error error) {
-    // In production apps, the merchant must choose the card reader they want to use.
-    // Here, we always select the first card reader in the array int selectedIndex = 0;
-    callback.useCardReaderAtIndex(selectedIndex);
+    // handle the error
 }
 ~~~
 + Implement the TokenizationHandler interface methods